Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Expected Costs Due to Settlement Latency

-We fix the coefficient of risk aversion to $\gamma=2$ and estimate $\hat{d}_t^s$ for each exchange on a minute level.\footnote{Our calibration follows \cite{Conine.2017}, who estimate an average coefficient of relative risk aversion of about 2 over an extensive sample period.} As shown by Figure~\ref{fig:efficiency_bounds}, we observe substantial variation of these bounds over time.
-Arbitrage bounds are large especially during phases of high price volatility.
-We cannot reject the null hypothesis that the correlation between volatility and expected latency is significantly different from zero, which suggests that settlement latency constitutes a source of risk which is not captured by price fluctuations.
+We fix the coefficient of risk aversion to $\gamma=2$ and estimate $\hat{d}_t^s$ for each exchange on a minute level.\footnote{Our estimation follows \cite{Conine.2017}, who estimate an average coefficient of relative risk aversion of about 2 over an extensive sample period.} Table~\ref{tab:efficiency_bounds} gives summary statistics of the resulting time series of arbitrage bounds due to settlement latency.
+We observe that the estimated bounds range, on average, between 91 bp and 197 bp.
+We acknowledge that the choice of the risk aversion coefficient determines the level of the estimated arbitrage bound $\hat{d}_t^s$.
+In that sense, interpreting the magnitude of the arbitrage bound itself is challenging.
+However, instead of only interpreting $\hat{d}_t^s$ in relation to observed price differences, we can focus on the relative importance of the core components that determine $\hat{d}_t^s$ in Equation~\eqref{equ:estimation_bounds}.

-Table~\ref{tab:efficiency_bounds} gives summary statistics of the resulting time series of arbitrage bounds.
-We observe that these bounds range, on average, between 91 bp and 197 bp.
-While the conditional moments of the latency distribution affect the time series variation of the bounds, the cross-sectional variation is driven by the exchange-specific spot volatilities and the required number of confirmations, $B^s$.
-For instance, \textit{Gatecoin} and \textit{Kraken} require $B^s=6$ confirmations and produce on average the highest bounds, while \textit{Poloniex} requires only $B^s=1$ confirmation yielding the smallest median bound.
+While the conditional moments of the latency distribution affect the time series variation of the arbitrage bounds, the cross-sectional variation is driven by the exchange-specific spot volatilities and the required number of confirmations, $B^s$.
+For instance, \emph{Gatecoin} and \emph{Kraken} require $B^s=6$ confirmations and produce, on average, the highest bounds, while \emph{Poloniex} requires only $B^s=1$ confirmation yielding the smallest median bound.
 To quantify the effect of the exchange-specific security component $B^s$, we decompose the arbitrage bounds into the component resulting from the latency until a transaction is included in a block for the first time, $\tau$, and the component resulting from the waiting time until a transaction fulfills exchange-specific security requirements, $(B^s-1)\tau_B$.
 The second to last column in Table~\ref{tab:efficiency_bounds} gives the increase in the median arbitrage bound when we take the exchange-specific number of confirmations into account.
 The values correspond to the (percentage) difference between the median arbitrage bound as of Equation~\eqref{equ:estimation_bounds} and the respective bounds based on the assumption $B^s = 1$ for all exchanges.
-We observe that the impact of exchange-specific security components on arbitrage bounds is substantial and accounts on average for 23\% of the bounds.
+We observe that the impact of exchange-specific security components on arbitrage bounds is substantial and accounts, on average, for 23\% of the bounds.